mrleonhuang/LintCode/data-structure/zigzag-iterator-ii.md

-# 541. Zigzag Iterator II
+# 541. Zigzag Iterator II \[LintCode\]

-> Follow up [Zigzag Iterator](http://www.lintcode.com/en/problem/zigzag-iterator/) : What if you are given `k `1d vectors?
+> Follow up [Zigzag Iterator](http://www.lintcode.com/en/problem/zigzag-iterator/) : What if you are given `k`1d vectors?
 How well can your code be extended to such cases?
-The "Zigzag" order is not clearly defined and is ambiguous for`k > 2 `cases.
+The "Zigzag" order is not clearly defined and is ambiguous for`k > 2`cases.
 If "Zigzag" does not look right to you, replace "Zigzag" with "Cyclic".
 >
 > **Example**
 >